SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Archives-Workgroup/Docs/GoogleDocs/1MIItGDkPIBMA6x-_rvIaWvpRE_sKkkz9TdEhao_MVwM/doc-with-comments.md

-Respect for Beings, Sentient and non  Sentinet persons
+Respect for Beings, Sentient and non Sentient persons

 Open Source and Creative Commons licensing